Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 ## Genesis of the Source Idea

 Jordan's pursuit of this idea and Ideal began at a young age.
-The Source Idea seeks to progressively realize the [[Highest Intention and Greatest Good]] for [[All]] - a goal that has remained constant throughout his journey.
+The Source Idea seeks to partner with the Creator, humanity, and all creation to progressively realize the [[Highest Intention and Greatest Good]] for [[All]] - [[On Earth As it Is In Heaven]] -  a goal that has remained constant throughout his journey.

-Jordan's background in heavy civil infrastructure provided him with valuable experience in understanding an architect's intent and the [[Total Nested Hierarchy of Goals]] it implies, analyzing forces and conditions, and transforming the physical world to bring intentions into reality.
+Jordan's background in heavy civil infrastructure provided him with valuable experience in understanding the concept of [[Designer's Intent]] and the [[Total Nested Hierarchy of Goals]] it implies, analyzing forces and conditions, and transforming the physical world to bring intentions into reality.

-In 2016 and 2017, [[Jordan]] began discussing the concept of an overarching and uniting [[Designer's Intent]] for [[Worksite Earth]] with a small circle of people, and conceptualizing a strategy, platform, and plan of action big enough that it might work to transform our lives and our world within a single generation.
+In 2016 and 2017, [[Jordan]] began discussing the concept of an overarching and uniting [[Creator's Intent]] for [[Worksite Earth]] with a small circle of people, and conceptualizing a strategy, platform, and plan of action big enough that it might work to transform our lives and our world within a single generation.

 ## Foundation of Lionsberg

 Unable to identify any existing effort or institution, that if driven to its logical end would accomplish [[The Goal]], Jordan and his allies determined that a [[New]] platform was required.

 After years of legal, governance, and organizational research with dozens of advisors, this eventually led to the founding of [[Lionsberg]].
-The Lionsberg [[Provisional Structure]] was approved by the IRS in 2019.
+The Lionsberg [[Provisional Structure]] was approved by the IRS in 2019, and then used to fund the co-creation of the [[Lionsberg Platform]] between 2020 and 2023.

-[[Lionsberg]] was purpose-built with the solve intention of manifesting the [[Highest Intention and Greatest Good]], [[On Earth As it Is In Heaven]].
+[[Lionsberg]] was purpose-built with the sole intention of manifesting the [[Highest Intention and Greatest Good]], [[On Earth As it Is In Heaven]].

 ## Corruption and Injustice

 In 2019, Jordan faced challenges when his naïveté clashed with corrupt power structures within church and state on two significant infrastructure and building projects.
-This confrontation resulted in the loss of his home, wealth, and companies in 2021 and 2022.
+This confrontation resulted in the eventual loss of his home, wealth, and companies by 2021.

 ## The Reemergence of Lionsberg and the Meta Project

-By early 2022, Jordan and his family had recovered, the dust had settled from the destruction of the previous season, and the necessary technological backbone and network was developed enough to commence the social experiment.
+By early 2022, Jordan and his family were recovering, the dust was settling from the destruction of the previous season, and the necessary technological backbone and network was developed enough to commence the social experiment.

 In Q1 2022, Jordan began convening meetings to begin to explore the concept of an all-encompassing [[Meta Project]] larger than any one movement, group, or nation, while teams continued to improve the core infrastructure and articulation of the ideas.

 By late 2022, the pattern for organizing and federating such an effort was becoming clear, and the need to move from the abstraction of the [[Meta Project]] into its concrete expression through [[Lionsberg]] was clear.
-Because the [[Provisional Structure]] established Lionsberg as a self-governing voluntary association, initially stewarding resources through a 501(c)(3) public charity, it emerged from the two previous years of testing stronger than ever.
+Because the [[Provisional Structure]] established Lionsberg as a self-governing voluntary association, initially stewarding resources through a 501(c)(3) public charity, it emerged from the two previous years of testing relatively unscathed.

+As we moved into 2023, Jordan published the foundational literature, context, and lexicon on the [[Lionsberg Wiki]], set up the Lionsberg Chat System, ran a couple additional social experiments, and prepared for broadcasting and fundraising.

 ## Foundational Literature